aurelia/aurelia.github.io-old/docs/api/fetch-client/index.md

 #### Properties

 * `beforeRetry: ` - No description available.
+* `counter: number` - No description available.
 * `doRetry: ` - No description available.
 * `interval: number` - No description available.
 * `maxRandomInterval: number` - No description available.
 * `maxRetries: number` - No description available.
 * `minRandomInterval: number` - No description available.
+* `requestClone: Request` - No description available.
 * `strategy: ` - No description available.

 #### Methods